About the author

 I was born in late December, 1948, and have been married to Charlene Mae Wilson (Charlie to her friends), since July 11, 1970.
-We have one daughter, one granddaughter, and many thousands of ‘adopted children, brothers and sisters’ thru our ministry writings.
+We have one daughter and one granddaughter.

 Charlie and I were born and raised in Cleveland, Ohio, but moved from our hometown in 1972.
 In our travels we have lived in: Denver, CO; San Jose, Oxnard and Riverside, CA; Post Falls (Coeur d’Alene) ID; Central Point (Medford) OR; Las Vegas, NV, and now – finally, Weeki Wachee, FL…

-Educationally, you might want to know that following eight years in an extremely academic private “Catholic” school, I attended the largest public High School in the greater Cleveland area.
-Due to many “Interesting” events, at school and home, which I have elaborated upon in my book, “Willing To Engage”, I was forced to obtain my GED (High School Equivalency Diploma) at 16, extract myself from some rather ugly situations, and enlist in the Army – signing all papers, when I was 16.
-I physically entered the Army on 3/7/66.
-I was 17 years old!
+Following eight years in an extremely academic private “Catholic” school, I attended the largest public High School in the greater Cleveland area.
+At 16, due to difficulties at school and home, I voluntarily obtained my GED (High School Equivalency Diploma), and extracted myself from a spiraling lifestyle.
+Once all of the formal emancipation documents were signed, I immediately enlisted in the Army.
+I physically entered active duty on March, 7, 1966.
+I was 17 years old.

 Married in 1970, and working, I also went back to school at night.
-Ultimately, I received my Bachelor of Arts degree in Business Management, an MBA (Inventory Management & Asset Control), and ultimately my PhD (Theology).
+Ultimately, I received my Bachelor of Arts degree in Business Management, an MBA (Inventory Management & Asset Control), and ultimately a PhD in Theology.